mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-07-17-the-four-energies-and-the-space-wall.md

 ---
 layout: insight
-title: "The Four Energies and the space wall"
+title: "The Four Energies and the Space Wall"
 title_mark: Energies
 authors:
   - michael-basil